Chitrae92/HTTPWebServer/readme.md

 ### HTTP WebServer
-- A HTTP webserver program built in Java runs and listens for connections on the socket bound to port number given as input.
+- A HTTP webserver program built using Java, runs and listens for connections on the socket bound to port number given as input.
 - The browser is used as the client and the client tries to connect to the server and send HTTP requests by specifying the IP address(localhost) and port number of the server.
 - The client connections are managed by the Socket object.
 The server program uses ServerSocket object's accept() method for the server to listen for requests from the client and send the responses.